aakriti0214/PRODIGY_DS_02/README.md

-As a data science intern at Prodigy Infotech, the task was to analyze and visualize sentiment patterns in social media data to understand public opinion and attitudes towards specific topics or brands.
+As a data science intern at Prodigy Infotech, the task was to perform data cleaning and exploratory data analysis (EDA) on a dataset of your choice, such as the Titanic dataset from Kaggle.
+Explore the relationships between variables and identify patterns and trends in the data.